 Overhydration occurs when the body takes in more water than it loses.

 Overhydration can occur when people drink much more water than their body needs.
 People, particularly athletes, who drink excessive water to avoid dehydration can develop overhydration.
 People may also drink excessive water because of a psychiatric disorder called psychogenic polydipsia.
-The result is too much water and not enough sodium (an electrolyte Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more ).
+The result is too much water and not enough sodium (an electrolyte Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more ).
 Thus, overhydration generally results in low sodium levels in the blood Hyponatremia (Low Level of Sodium in the Blood) In hyponatremia, the level of sodium in blood is too low.
 A low sodium level has many causes, including consumption of too many fluids, kidney failure, heart failure, cirrhosis, and use of diuretics... read more (hyponatremia), which can be dangerous.
 However, drinking large amounts of water usually does not cause overhydration if the pituitary gland, kidneys, liver, and heart are functioning normally.
 To exceed the body’s ability to excrete water, a young adult with normal kidney function would have to drink more than 6 gallons (about 23 liters) of water a day on a regular basis.

 Overhydration is much more common among people whose kidneys do not excrete urine normally—for example, among people with a disorder of the heart, kidneys, or liver, or among premature infants, whose kidneys are immature.
 Certain drugs, such as some antidepressants, can also cause overhydration in susceptible people.